1882-1889

 The original 22D Glue Spreader for applying synthetic resin glue is introduced.
 This revolutionary Spreader incorporated an entirely new type of synthetic rubber applicator roller that could be grooved to achieve specific spread rates; a significant advance over the old metal applicator rolls.
 Business conditions start to improve, with employment back up to 35 associates.

-With the advent of World War II, Black Bros. supply Laminating Machines to produce mine sweepers, aircraft, and other products crucial to the war effort.
+With the advent of World War II, Black Bros. supply laminating machines to produce mine sweepers, aircraft, and other products crucial to the war effort.

 John E. Black dies and is succeeded as President by Robert S. Black.